-In 2020, publication and solicitation of public comment for the Workforce Solutions of Central Texas Strategic Plan included:
+In 2023, publication and solicitation of public comment for the Workforce Solutions of Central Texas Strategic Plan included:

-Publication: February 12, 2021
+Publication: January 24, 2023, 2021

-- Public Notice of availability of Workforce Solutions of Central Texas strategic plan modification, 2021-2024, for review and comment at the administrative office of the Workforce Board - Announcement of 15-Day Comment Period in the area's two largest newspapers on February 14, 2021.
-15-Day Comment period: February 14, 2021 through March 1, 2021. - Posting of the Workforce Solutions of Central Texas plan on the Workforce Solutions of Central Texas website, www.workforcesolutionsctx.com for review and comment.
+- Public Notice of availability of Workforce Solutions of Central Texas strategic plan modification, 2021-2024, for review and comment at the administrative office of the Workforce Board - Announcement of 30-Day Comment Period in the area's two largest newspapers on January 25, 2023.
+30-Day Comment period: January 25, 2023 through February 28, 2023. - Posting of the Workforce Solutions of Central Texas plan on the Workforce Solutions of Central Texas website, www.workforcesolutionsctx.com for review and comment.

-Public meeting: February 25, 2021
+Public meeting: February 23, 2023

-Public comment was solicited as an agenda item of the business meeting for the Workforce Solutions of Central Texas Board of Directors; and Public comment will be solicited at the P20 Council Meeting in reference to the in demand targeted occupation list.
+- Public comment was solicited as an agenda item of the business meeting for the Workforce Solutions of Central Texas Board of Directors; and - Public comment will be solicited at the P20 Council Meeting in reference to the in demand targeted occupation list.

-The 2021 process and activities surrounding the Workforce Solutions of Central Texas Strategic Plan included the following Public Notice was published in two local newspapers on Sunday February 14, 2021.
+The 2023 process and activities surrounding the Workforce Solutions of Central Texas Strategic Plan included the following Public Notice was published in two local newspapers on Wednesday January 25, 2023 and on Sunday January 29, 2023.
+WSCT also published the public notice on the Texas Registry website and the Bell County Registry on January 24, 2023.
 Workforce Solutions of Central Texas issued the following public notice of the publication of its strategic plan.

 The Board of Directors for Workforce Solutions of Central Texas (WSCT) is responsible for the planning and oversight of workforce programs throughout the Texas counties of Bell, Coryell, Hamilton, Lampasas, Milam, Mills, and San Saba.
 As part of its planning responsibility, WSCT releases this public notice announcing opportunity for the public to review its strategic plan covering fiscal years 2021-2024.
 This announcement is published in the area's two largest newspapers and on the Workforce website.
-Dates of publication are February 14, 2021.
+Dates of publication are January 24, 2023.

-The plan is available to the public beginning on February 12, 2021.
+The plan is available to the public beginning on January 24, 2023.
 The 2021-2024 Strategic Plan covers: